Modelspace - Demo 06

 Translating Paddle 1

-• As an example, figure out the world space coordinate of the upper rights corner of the paddle after it’s been translated, and ask yourself what that means and what insight did you gain?
+• As an example, figure out the world space coordinate of the upper rights corner of the paddle after it has been translated, and ask yourself what that means and what insight did you gain?

 The animation above shows multiple steps, shown now without animation.